Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Plan Price Speed Connection Contracts and early termination fees Internet usage

-Cox Internet Essential 50 $39.99 per month Up to 50 Mbps Cable Yes Light to moderate
+Go Fast $49.99 per month Up to 100 mbps Mbps Fiber No Light to moderate

-StraightUp Internet (month to month) $50 per month Up to 100 Mbps Cable No Moderate
+StraightUp Internet (month to month) $50 per month Up to 100 Mbps Fiber No Moderate

 The Breakdown: Cox Internet Plans for Seniors

 When you’re comparing Cox’s internet plans, it’s important to look into your internet habits.
-For light or new internet users, the Cox Internet Starter 25 Plan might be a great option.
-For older adults who enjoy streaming shows and checking emails across multiple devices, upgrading to the Cox Internet Essential 50 Plan might be a better option.
+For light or new internet users, the Go Fast plan might be a great option.
+For older adults who enjoy streaming shows and checking emails across multiple devices, upgrading to the Go Faster plan might be a better option.
+We’ll take a look at our favorite plans for older adults below in more detail.

-We recommend the Cox Internet Starter 25 Plan for seniors who spend a few hours per week using the internet.
-This plan is perfect for first-time internet users who want to send emails or upload pictures from their vacations to Facebook.
-This plan starts at $29.99 per month for the first 12 months with a one-year contract.
-With download speeds up to 25 Mbps, it’s perfect for those who enjoy basic internet activities such as light web browsing, emailing, and social networking.
+We recommend the Go Fast plan for seniors who spend a few hours per week using the internet.
+This plan is perfect for first-time internet users who want to send emails, upload pictures from their vacations to Facebook, or stream shows on a device or two.
+It starts at $49.99 per month with no term contract.
+With download speeds up to 100 Mbps, it’s perfect for those who enjoy basic internet activities such as light web browsing, emailing, and social networking.

 FYI: